TheCHead/nikku-no-gemu/content/posts/knowledge/gdpatterns-observer.md

 [Observer](https://gameprogrammingpatterns.com/observer.html), being a behavioral pattern, is one of the most popular and well-known design patterns from the Gang of Four.
 It has a native implementation in C# using the `event` keyword and in the Unity API using the `UnityEvent` class.

 The Observer pattern is built around a subscription model, allowing the observed subject to notify its subscribers by dispatching events when certain criteria are met.
-Upon receiving the notification, subscribers (or observers) react accordingly, separating the event-handling logic from the subject."
+Upon receiving the notification, subscribers (or observers) react accordingly, separating the event-handling logic from the subject.

 ### Example usage

 So, the pattern consists of two entities: the observer and the subject being observed.
 Let's break down a basic subscription model.

 First, let's start with the `Observer` class.
-At this stage, it only contains a method to be called upon notification by the subject.
+At this stage, it only contains a single `OnNotify()` method to be called upon notification by the subject.

 ```csharp
 public class Observer